This dollhouse miniature lips sofa literally kisses your doll’s derriere! 🤣 Sorry, can’t help it.

 The fabric templates include 0.25″ allowance and pre-notched!

-SVG file will be available in my shop!
+SVG file is available in my Etsy shop!

 Tip: If you are resizing the sofa to a smaller scale, my suggestion is to make the fabrics slightly bigger, to keep the seam allowance at 0.25″ or more.
 So if you are resizing to 75% to get 1:16 Lundby scale, resize the fabric parts to 80%.
 To resize to 50% to get 1:24 scale, resize the fabrics to 58% to 60%.
 Wider seam allowance makes it easier to glue down the fabric.